 Course Description

-Gain a comprehensive understanding of the complex factors driving homelessness in U.S. cities and explore evidence-based solutions to create meaningful change in your community.
+Through this course, local leaders will gain a comprehensive understanding of the complex factors driving homelessness in U.S. cities and explore evidence-based solutions to create meaningful change in their community.
 This course is specifically designed for local leaders seeking to develop and implement effective solutions.

 Session 1: